Pinocchio (1940 film): Animation

-Pinocchio was a groundbreaking achievement in the area of effects animation, led by Joshua Meador.
+Pinocchio was a ground-breaking achievement in the area of effects animation, led by Joshua Meador.
 In contrast to the character animators who concentrate on the acting of the characters, effects animators create everything that moves other than the characters—vehicles, machinery, and natural effects such as rain, lightning, snow, smoke, shadows and water, as well as the fantasy or science-fiction type effects like the pixie dust of Peter Pan (1953).
 The influential abstract animator Oskar Fischinger, who mainly worked on Fantasia (1940), contributed to the effects animation of the Blue Fairy's wand.
 Effects animator Sandy Strother kept a diary about his year-long animation of the water effects, which included splashes, ripples, bubbles, waves, and the illusion of being underwater.
 To help give depth to the ocean, the animators put more detail into the waves on the water surface in the foreground, and put in less detail as the surface moved further back.
 After the animation was traced onto cels, the assistant animators would trace it once more with blue and black pencil leads to give the waves a sculptured look.
 To save time and money, the splashes were kept impressionistic.
 These techniques enabled Pinocchio to be one of the first animated films to have highly realistic effects animation.
 Ollie Johnston called it "one of the finest things the studio's ever done, as Frank Thomas said, 'The water looks so real a person can drown in it, and they do.'"